DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/alerts.md

 A list of available alerts.

 ---
-The code snippet below results in the following image:
+The code snippet below produces the following result:

 ![The alert message in the Chat component](/images/Chat/alerts.png)